-Adams and Meyers then reached out to the Mountain Home Chamber of Commerce for help in raising donations and funding.
-Meyers also asked Mollie Morgan, a development officer at ASUMH, to organize the light show on campus.
+Adams and Myers then reached out to the Mountain Home Chamber of Commerce for help in raising donations and funding.
+Myers also asked Mollie Morgan, a development officer at ASUMH, to organize the light show on campus.

 The show was put together with the help of up to 100 volunteers who decorated the show’s trees, deer, and smaller displays.
 City workers put together the show’s more extensive displays.

 The Coulter Celebration of Lights has eight main Christmas features and uses roughly 1 million Christmas lights.
 To date, the celebration has used $175,000 of its funding.
 Most of the money was used to create the infrastructure needed to power the displays.